 He sat on the other end of the coach.
 Think of something to ask him, come on. ” so you fight huh “?
 Smooth. ” yeah I try, so far so good.
 And you, what do you do”?
 I told him about my internship in London and how I had just gotten back.that seemed to spark his interest, thank God he didn’t want to talk about fighting, it would have been a short conversation.
 He asked me all about my travels.
 Did I try fish and chips, did I meet any of the royalty etc. he was surprisingly easy to talk to, I found myself relaxing more.
 The flirty comments back and forth were fun too.
 Not a meat head at all.
 Touché.

-My cousin and his friend had passed out on opposite ends of the bed.
-I hadn’t expected that,at all.
+My friend and his friend had passed out on opposite ends of the bed.
+It was getting late, i wasn’t ready for this to end.
 He asked if I wanted to sleep on the couch, that he would lay on the floor.
 How about on me I thought.
 “I think there is enough room for the both of us”.
 His eyes widened.
 Finally off guard superman?
 He smiled.

 I answered.
 “Hey mom can I call you back”?
 I looked over at him.
-He smiled, adjusting his shorts.
+He grinned.
+Great timing mom.
 “I love you too, I’ll call you in the morning”.
 I hung up.
-Just as I was about to lay back down, my cousins voice interrupted with ” hey what time is it?
+Just as I was about to lay back down, my friends voice interrupted with ” hey what time is it?
 Oh my God it’s so late, sorry I passed out.
 We better get going.”
 Nooooooooooo!
 This can’t be happening, after all I had gone through.
-My body was aching, I wasn’t ready to stop.
+I wasn’t ready to say goodnight.
+What if I didn’t see him again?
+What happens in Vegas really stays in Vegas?!
 He sat up now.
 A look of annoyance crossed his face.
-He looked over at the bed, his friend still passed out.I wanted to tell her to go ahead without me, but she was clearly drunk still, I couldn’t do that to her.
+He looked over at the bed, his friend still passed out.I wanted to tell her to go ahead without me, but she was still tipsy, I couldn’t do that to her.
 After a few awkward minutes watching her gather her things, I stood up, he walked us to the door.
 Out in the hall now, I smiled halfheartedly and waved my hand.
 Disappointment etched all over his features.
 “So I’ll see you around” I said.
 Turning away I felt a firm grasp on my arm and he twirled me back into him.
 He stood a head taller than me.
 He looked down. ” Don’t get short with me miss”.
 Ha. ” I’d like to call you tomorrow, or is your phone just for your mom to check in on you”.
 That same cocky smile splayed across his face.
 I gave him my number.
 Walking, Floating, one hand carrying my heels, my feet would be gross, but I didn’t care.I thought of a cheesy pick up line I had heard a long time ago.
 I wanted to call my mom back now.
 She always told me to call home when I fell in love.

 First off, background on this game and I. I love history, the thought of archaeological sites excites me, pyramids, coliseum, Petra, all of it.
 So when a video game based on exploring these hidden away places comes out, I beg my parents to get it for me.
 Boom, by some dumb luck (or a lucky gambling streak by my mom) , I end up with the game.
 I’m hooked, this chicks a bad ass.
 She rides a motorcycle, has cool sunglasses (back then) you jump, climb, explore all the places I dreamt of going.
 Also shooting a tiger or two at the Great Wall to break up the tomb diving.
 This is what I want to do when I grow up, go to legendary places, climb walls, shoot stuff, find treasure and live in a mansion.